-In the oil and gas market, we design and manufacture complete energy recovery and energy generating systems, that include the IsoBoostTM, the IsoGenTM, and the IsoProTM.
+In the oil and gas market, we design and manufacture complete energy recovery and energy generating systems, that include the IsoBoostTM and the IsoGenTM.
 The IsoBoost energy recovery systems are comprised of turbines and industrial pumps.
 Our IsoGen systems, through the integration of high-efficiency turbines and electric generators, enable oil and gas operators to capture hydraulic energy and generate electricity from high-pressure fluid flows.
-The IsoPro energy recovery systems are comprised of PX devices and industrial pumps.
 Additionally, our energy recovery and power generation systems result in lower capital costs for oil and gas operators by minimizing the need for high-pressure pumps that consume large amounts of energy.
-Another key attribute in our IsoBoost, IsoGen, and IsoPro systems is the ease of installation, resulting in low downtime during and after the installation process.
+Another key attribute in our IsoBoost and IsoGen systems is the ease of installation, resulting in low downtime during and after the installation process.